YuJuncen/brie-bench/README.md

 For now, `BR` and `Dumpling` are supported component.
 Below lists other command line parameters.

 - `--hash`: The commit hash of the component.
-- `--workload`: The workload to run.
+- `--workload-name`: The workload to run.
+- `--workload-storage`: The storage for workload.
 - `--repo`: The repository the component built from.
 - `--`: All flags after this would be passed to the component directly, aware this might be overridden by the framework.